 Gaining weight is natural during pregnancy periods.
 Women who were overweight before pregnancy may worry about how this could affect their pregnancy and wonder whether it is safe to lose weight at this time.
+If women wish to lose weight during pregnancy, they must do so safely.
 As the baby grows and the woman’s body changes, she will gain weight naturally during pregnancy.
 Increases in amniotic fluid, blood volume, and the growing baby lead to a fairly steady weight gain throughout pregnancy.

 Can you safely lose weight when pregnant?

 Doctors do not usually suggest that women lose weight during pregnancy.
 Alternatively, they encourage pregnant women to focus on getting enough nutrients and exercise to keep themselves and the baby healthy.
 Studies show that overweight women can reduce the risk of certain complications such as preeclampsia and gestational diabetes by reducing weight during pregnancy.

 Weight Gain Chart

 The advisable weight gain during each stage of pregnancy will vary depending on the individual.
 During the first trimester, you may not gain much as your baby is still small and also due to morning sickness and nausea.